 On Inner Desires and Art-making in times of confinement

 As Jone Hopper describes it , isolation can be “a moment of pause that invites us to finally focus on ourselves”.
-We’re having more time than we ever needed to look for answers where none seem to exist.
-Our inner self, like a beach ball that we’ve been pushing underwater for too long, has come flying up out of the water and hit us square in the face.
-So do we push it down again and hope for the best or we analyze it?
+We have more time than we ever needed to look for answers where none seem to exist.
+Like a beach ball that we’ve been pushing underwater for too long, our inner self has come flying up out of the water and hit us square in the face.
+So do we push it down again and hope for the best, or do we analyse it?

-Reflection and introspection are crucial to the artmaking process .
-Isolation has presented a generally rich subject for artists throughout history .
-Making art can be thought of as the capacity to express the daimonic, which often presents itself in times of emergency, in a way that is constructive rather than destructive .
+Reflection and introspection are crucial to the art-making process .
+Isolation has presented a rich subject for artists throughout history .
+Making art can be thought of as the capacity to express the daimonic, which often presents itself in times of emergency in a constructive rather than destructive .
 Nowadays, creatives are the ones expected, more than anyone else, to be able to quickly adapt their ways of working to continue making art.
 But is it even possible to be creative during such a time?

 Serving our demons rather than resisting them contradicts the traditional approach of fighting against whatever attacks us .
-However, it turns out to be a very effective way to awake your inner demons and transfer their energy toward you.
-Still and all, why do we allude to satanic forces covertly teasing us from inside to explain unruly thoughts and behaviours that, as Leon Seltzer describes, “allof us are prone to” ?
-Today, an inner demon is used as a figurative term for a belief, a set of ideas about life based on criticism, self-doubt, and negative thinking patterns.
-Struggling with inner demons is to be at war with your own mind.
+However, it turns out to be an effective way to awaken your inner demons and transfer their energy toward you.
+Still and all, why do we allude to satanic forces covertly teasing us from inside to explain unruly thoughts and behaviours that, as Leon Seltzer describes, “all of us are prone to” ?
+Today, an inner demon is a figurative term for a belief, a set of ideas about life based on criticism, self-doubt, and negative thinking patterns.
+Struggling with inner demons is to be at war with your mind.

 Deep down, if we were to attempt to decipher the mysteries surrounding inner demons, looking at religion, spirituality, occultism, and belief in the supernatural would play a vital role in helping us understand.
 Many of the followers of self-identified prophet Aleister Crowley believe there are “ways of seeing [what is within ourselves] that can be attained by meditation and ritual” .
-Believing in inner demons makes a wonderful explanation for many present-day issues and positions them as “part of an epic, indeed cosmic, struggle going back to the beginning of time” .
+Considering inner demons makes an attractive explanation for many present-day issues and positions them as “part of an epic, indeed cosmic, struggle going back to the beginning of time” .

 - Allione, Lama Tsultrim.
 2020.
 “How To Feed Your Demons”.
 Lion’s Roar. https://www.lionsroar.com/how-to-practice-feeding-your-demons/.